Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

+At the same time, DARUAN circuits can be executed on quantum hardware without changing the trained parameters, which gives a direct inference-validation path rather than the main computational route.
+State-of-the-art trapped-ion platforms have achieved single-qubit gate error rates at the $10^{-7}$ level~\citep{42w2-6ccy}, while superconducting architectures have reached $10^{-5}$~\citep{PRXQuantum.5.040342}.
+For a simple-ansatz DARUAN with $r$ repetitions, the circuit depth is $3r$ single-qubit rotation gates; this empirically supports small-depth feasibility for $r \leq 30$, while statistical uncertainty from finite measurement shots and hardware errors remain practical constraints evaluated in \cref{sec:sup_real_device}.

-Furthermore, hybrid models leveraging QVAFs benefit from a form of exponential compression: a QVAF can implicitly encode a large number of frequency modes.
-This suggests that QVAFs serve not only as activation functions but also as compact feature extractors within hybrid quantum-classical architectures.
+Furthermore, the DARUAN instantiation benefits from a form of spectral compression: it can represent a large frequency support through a small set of coupled rotation parameters.
+This suggests that single-qubit QVAF instantiations can serve not only as activation functions but also as compact structured feature extractors within quantum-inspired architectures, while the broader QVAF framework also accommodates quantum multi-qubit activations.

 QVAFs open a promising path toward expressive, trainable nonlinearities in QML.
 They provide both theoretical richness and practical flexibility, enabling efficient approximation capabilities in low-resource quantum settings.